lakejs/lake-docs/guide/getting-started.md

 ## Code block

-This feature is built upon [CodeMirror](https://codemirror.net/), therefore you need to add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to your HTML page before using it.
+Before using the code block, you need to add [CodeMirror for Lake](https://www.npmjs.org/package/lake-codemirror) to the HTML page.

 ### CDN